-- a team has not arrived at the debate room 20 minutes after the scheduled starting time; - the team is present but not ready to debate within 20 minutes after the scheduled starting time; - in an advised or secret topic debate, the team members are not present in the debating room and ready to debate within 5 minutes of the scheduled starting time.
+- a team has not arrived at the debate room 20 minutes after the scheduled starting time; - the team is present but not ready to debate within 20 minutes after the scheduled starting time; - in an advised or secret topic debate, fewer than three team members are present when the topic is announced; or - in an advised or secret topic debate, the team members are not present in the debating room and ready to debate within 5 minutes of the scheduled starting time.

-As soon as you realise your team cannot debate, you must send an email to the DAV office, the opponent school and the host school.
+As soon as you realise your team cannot debate, you must complete a "Forfeit Notification" form and send it to the DAV office, the opponent school and the host school.
 Please do not forget to notify the opponent and host school!

-The Vice-President (Schools) has the discretion to waive forfeit fees.
+The Vice-President (Schools) has discretion to waive forfeit fees.
 To apply for a waiver, please send reasons in writing why the team was unable to debate.